Moldova Food Guide

 Rachiu (Fruit Brandy)

-Traditional fruit brandy distilled from plums, apples, or other fruits.
-Strong and aromatic.
-Served at celebrations and family gatherings.
+A fruit brandy distilled from plums, apples or whatever else is to hand.
+Strong and aromatic, it comes out at celebrations and family gatherings.

 Soft Beverages